hongchul-nam/hongchul-nam.github.io/_posts/2025-08-05-autoregressive_rl.md

 - The **joint model** $p(a_t, s_{t+1} \mid h_t)$, with null tokens, enables both forward and inverse dynamics via conditioning.
 - **Classifier-free guidance** interpolates between unconditional and conditional distributions using log-probabilities and their gradients.
 - **Q-learning guidance** further biases the model toward high-value actions, integrating RL objectives into the generative process.
+- **Reward function learning** enables the agent to learn the reward structure from data, preferences, or demonstrations, and to use this learned reward for policy optimization and model-based planning.
 - This unified approach allows flexible control over the generation process, supporting both model-based planning and value-based RL in a single framework.

 ---